t-lock/golang-gui-screenshot-util/readme.md

 - place your executable somewhere on PATH (eg: `mv screenshot /usr/bin/local`)
 - configure a keyboard shortcut for your `screenshot` executable via your system settings

-File output is in your Home directory `~/cropped.png` on Linux (probably Mac as well).
+Your screenshot is available on the clipboard, and a file is output to your Home directory on Linux (and probably Mac as well).
 On Windows I have no idea.
 If you happen to stumble across this repo and install it on Windows, let me know how it goes!